egabrielse/TrickTakersClub/README.md

 ___

-Sheepshead is a 5-player, <a target="_blank" href="https://en.wikipedia.org/wiki/Trick-taking_game#Point-trick_games"> point-trick-taking </a> card game, played with a Piquet deck.
-This deck is a subset of a standard 52 card, French-suited deck, consisting of 32 cards: 7-10s, Jacks, Queens, Kings, and Aces.
+Sheepshead is a 5-player, <a target="_blank" href="https://en.wikipedia.org/wiki/Trick-taking_game#Point-trick_games"> point-trick-taking </a> card game.
+It's played with a Piquet pack, which  is a subset of the standard 52-card, French-suited deck, consisting of 32 cards: 7-10s, Jacks, Queens, Kings, and Aces.

+### Showcase
+TODO: video of gameplay

+### Architecture Diagram
+TODO: Add architecture diagram and explain the planned redesign (include redesign diagram as well).

+### Environment Setup
+TODO: Instructions for running locally